jessemonroy650/Phonegap-Notification-Test/README.md

 # Phonegap-Notification-Test
-a simple test of Phonegaps's Notification (aka Dialog) API
+A simple test of Phonegaps's Notification API.